 These include a brush, sandpaper, and polyurethane.
 A high-quality paintbrush performs better and applies a thin coat over the night on the surface.
 When dry, lightly sand the coat using 220 grit sandpaper.
 That is on areas that are rough to touch.

 Apply a second coat of polyurethane and let it dry over the night.
 Sand again, and if there is a need to add polyurethane coats, repeat the process.
-Thin coats are ideal as you allow the product to dry before you pile multiple layers.
+Thin coats are ideal, allowing the product to dry before you pile multiple layers.

 How long does it take to dry polyurethane?